 The Question

 Diabetes risk prediction underpins clinical screening decisions.
-Published risk scores combine known factors — age, BMI, blood pressure, smoking, physical activity — using relative risks from landmark epidemiological studies.
-Machine learning can discover nonlinear interactions between these same factors.
-Which approach better identifies future diabetes cases in 26,224 adults tracked over decades?
+ADA-aligned published risk scores combine known factors — age, BMI, hypertension, smoking, activity, family history — using log-relative-risks from landmark studies.
+Machine learning trained on the same biomarker panel (lipids, CRP, waist circumference, blood pressure) can discover nonlinear interactions between these factors.
+Which approach better identifies diabetes in 39,839 NHANES adults?
+Outcome: ADA criteria (HbA1c ≥ 6.5% OR fasting glucose ≥ 126 mg/dL OR physician diagnosis); HbA1c and glucose are excluded from predictor sets because they define the outcome.

 ADM Prediction (Made Before Running Models)

 Predicted winner: machine learning.
-Published relative risks capture the direction of each factor (obesity increases risk, activity decreases it) but not the nonlinear interactions between them.
-Diabetes is a threshold disease: borderline BMI + borderline glucose + borderline BP compounds risk beyond what any additive score captures.
-With 15 features and >20K samples, gradient boosting has enough data to learn these synergies.
+Published log-relative-risks capture the direction of each factor (obesity increases risk, activity decreases it) but not the nonlinear interactions between them.
+Diabetes is a threshold disease: borderline triglycerides + central adiposity + rising age compounds risk beyond what any additive score captures.
+With richer biomarkers (lipids, CRP, waist circumference) and ~40K samples, gradient boosting has enough data to learn these synergies.

 Results